For those of you who are looking for quick ideas to improve first call resolution (FCR), we have a video with lots of great tips.

 We have removed AHT from the sales teams as we want to make sure we are fully understanding what the customer wants and needs and they are buying what is important to them.

 By doing this, we have found that it cuts out on customers calling back to amend the order.

 Thanks to Andrew

-Look at analyzing FCR by time-of-day/day-of-week.
+Look at analysing FCR by time-of-day/day-of-week.
 This could highlight key trends that could be preventing you from hitting your FCR targets.